w3f/polkadot-wiki-old/docs/polkadot/node/governance/index.md

 ### Voting for a proposal

-To vote, a voter must lock their tokens up for at least the enactment delay period beyond the end of the referenda.
+To vote, a voter must lock their tokens up for at least the enactment delay period beyond the end of the referendum.
 This is in order to ensure that some minimal economic buy-in to the result is needed and to dissuade vote selling.
-At the same time, holding only a small amount of DOT tokens does not mean that they cannot influence the referenda result, you can read more about the [Voluntary Locking](#voluntary-locking).
+At the same time, holding only a small amount of DOT tokens does not mean that they cannot influence the referendum result, you can read more about the [Voluntary Locking](#voluntary-locking).

 ```
 Example: